makersacademy/airport_challenge/PLAN.md

 - dock(plane)
   - [x] Responds to dock with 1 argument
   - [x] Adds a plane to @planes
+  - [x] Raises an error when its stormy
 - undock(plane)
   - [x] Responds to undock with 1 argument
   - [x] Removes a plane from @planes
+  - [x] Raises an error when its stormy
 - docked?(plane)
   - [x] Responds to docked? with 1 argument
   - [x] Returns true if plane IS in dock